-Prerequisite: C or better in EXSS 200, EXSS 425 and concurrent enrollment in EXSS 420
+Prerequisite: C or better in EXSS 200, EXSS 425 and concurrent enrollment in EXSS 420 emergencies.
+This course will also cover additional skills including the use of hemostatic dressings, application of tourniquets, administering epinephrine, handling dental emergencies, and more.

 EXSS 410.
 First Responder